polysnacktyl/horiseon-refactor/README.md

 ## Usage
-The page should function fluidly in visual browsers and screen readers.
+The [live site](https://polysnacktyl.github.io/horiseon-refactor/) should function fluidly in visual browsers and screen readers.

 ## Installation